mackoo13/popsicle/docs/algorithm/dimensionality_reduction.md

-## Dimensionality reduction
+# Dimensionality reduction

-### Why?
+## Why?

 The advantage of Popsicle's dimensionality reduction is twofold:

-* It improves the *speed* and *accuracy* of prediction - less features means less painful computational complexity.
+* It improves the *speed* and *accuracy* of prediction - less features means less computations.
 Also, it helps us avoid the [curse of dimensionality](http://www.visiondummy.com/2014/04/curse-dimensionality-affect-classification/).
 * It's *informative* - after feature selection stage, the algorithm will show which features proved most useful (in contrast to methods like PCA, which create completely new abstract features).

-### Stages
+## Stages

 1. Feature selection
-2. Coefficients tuning
+2. Weights tuning

-### Feature selection
+## Feature selection

 In the first stage, we want to select a subset of features that provide most useful information for prediction.

 First, the training data is fed to [RandomForestRegressor](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html).
-It provides us with a ranking of features ordered by their importance in prediction.
+It provides us with an approximate ranking of features ordered by their importance.

 Using this ranking, we will apply a greedy algorithm to select a group of features.
 It iterates the ranking and checks whether adding a new feature would improve the prediction.

+### Pseudocode

 This pseudocode assumes checking only top 5 components in each iteration.
 This parameter can be changed, but increasing it might significantly increase training time.